 If you are traveling in a group and to the same destination, the whole group can benefit from a one e-wallet.
-Once you have used all your single tickets don’t throw away your e-wallet: it can be used differently (see the BonoMetro section).
+Once you have used all your single tickets don’t throw away your e-wallet: it can be used differently (see the BonoMetro section below).

 Very similar to the single ticket.
 The only difference is that you can have a maximum recharge of 4 round trips.

 A good option is recharging the e-wallet with a 1 day ticket that gives you an unlimited number of journeys for that particular day.
 It’s personal so no one else can use it but you.
 Again, once the e-wallet is used you can use it as a BonoMetro (see the BonoMetro section below).

 The main advantage is that it can be used on more than one means of transport and it will be counted as a single journey provided that your total journey is less than 2 hours.

-Now, be careful if you re-enter the metro once you have left it will count you as another journey.
+Now, be careful if you re-enter the Sevilla Metro once you have left it will count you as another journey.